Drone (Star Trek: Voyager): Reception

-In 2016, SyFy Wire ranked this the 4th best episode Bryan Fuller wrote for, and felt it was similar in some ways to the Star Trek: The Next Generation episode "The Offspring".
-Nevertheless, they felt Seven of Nine developed a connection with the life form, and the finale was "powerfully poignant".
+In 2016, SyFy Wire ranked "Drone" the fourth-best episode Bryan Fuller wrote for, and felt it was similar in some ways to the Star Trek: The Next Generation episode "The Offspring"; they considered the finale "powerfully poignant".

 In 2017, Den of Geek rated "Drone" among their top 50 Star Trek episodes.
 Jammer's Reviews site gave it 4 out of 4 stars.
-In 2017, Den of Geek ranked actor J. Paul Boehmer as 'One', as the third best guest star on Star Trek: Voyager.
+In 2017, Den of Geek ranked actor J. Paul Boehmer as 'One', as the third-best guest star on Star Trek: Voyager.

-SyFy recommend "Drone" for their Seven of Nine binge-watching guide.
+SyFy recommends "Drone" for their Seven of Nine binge-watching guide.

 In 2019, Nerdist suggested watching this episode as part of an abbreviated binge-watching guide featuring USS Voyager's confrontations with the Borg.

-In 2020, Gizmodo listed this episode as one of the "must watch" episodes from season five of the show.
+In 2020, io9 listed this episode as one of the "must watch" episodes from season five of the show.

 Connections

-A listing of Star Trek franchise Borg-centric episodes placed "Drone" in between "The Raven" (S4E6) and "Dark Frontier" (S5E15 & S5E16) in the Star Trek timeline.
+A listing of Star Trek franchise Borg-centric episodes placed "Drone" between "The Raven" (S4E6) and "Dark Frontier" (S5E15 & S5E16) in the Star Trek timeline.

 Releases

-On November 9, 2004, this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
-The box set includes 7 DVD optical discs with all the episodes in season 5 with some extra features, and episodes have a Dolby 5.1 Digital Audio track.
+On November 9, 2004, "Drone" was released as part of the Season 5 DVD box set of Star Trek: Voyager.
+The seven-DVD set includes extra features, and the episodes have Dolby 5.1 Digital Audio tracks.

-On April 25, 2001, this episode was released on LaserDisc in Japan, as part of the half-season collection, 5th Season vol.1.
-This included episodes from "Night" to "Bliss" on seven double sided 12 inch optical discs, with English and Japanese audio tracks for the episodes.
+On April 25, 2001, the episode was released on LaserDisc in Japan as part of the half-season collection, 5th Season vol.1.
+It included episodes from "Night" to "Bliss" on seven double-sided 12-inch optical discs, with English and Japanese audio tracks for the episodes.